kubedb/website/content/articles/deploy-cassandra-via-kubernetes-cassandra-operator/index.md

 Cassandra.kubedb.com/cassandra-quickstart created
 ```

 This will create a cassandra custom resource.
-The kubernetes Cassandra Operator managed by KubeDB will watch this and create two pods of Cassandra.
+The kubernetes Cassandra Operator will watch this and create two pods of Cassandra in the specified namespace.
 If all the above steps are handled correctly and the Cassandra is deployed, you will see that the following objects are created:

 ```bash